rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 touch index.js firebase.js auth.js
 {{< /highlight >}}

-What's up with all these files?
+So what's the matter with all those files?
 Here comes an overview from top to bottom:

-* **index.js:** It's a simple entry point file to the firebase module (src/firebase) by grouping and exposing all the functionalities from the module to other modules in one file.
+* **index.js:** It's a simple entry point file to the firebase module (*src/firebase/* folder) by grouping and exposing all the functionalities from the module to other modules in one file.
+Thus it shouldn't be neccessary for other modules in your application to access any other file than this one to use its functionalities.

 * **firebase.js:** The file where all the configuration goes that you have seen previosuly on your firebase dashboard.
-In addition, firebase will be instantiated in this file.
+In addition, firebase itself will be instantiated in this file.

-* **auth.js:** The file where all the firebase authentication logic will be defined to sign up, sign in, sign out etc. a user in your application.
+* **auth.js:** The file where the firebase authentication API will be defined to sign up, sign in, sign out etc. a user in your application.
+It is the interface between the official firebase API and your React application.

 Let's start with the configuartion.
-First, copy the configuration from your firebase dashboard on their website to your file in a configuration object.
+First, copy the configuration from your firebase dashboard on their website to your application in a configuration object.
+Make sure to replace the capslock part with your own copied configuration.

 In *src/firebase/firebase.js* file: